Our Veterinary Team

 Meet Our Veterinarians

 At Lashley Animal Hospital, our vets concentrate on the study, treatment, and control of pet injuries and diseases, the treatment of acute and chronic illness, the immunization of healthy pets against disease, surgery, nutrition, radiology, dental care, and preventive care for dogs and cats.
-Read on to learn more about our doctors, or contact us today to schedule an appointment for your pet.
+Read on to learn more about our doctors, or contact us today to book an appointment for your pet.

 Dr. David E. Lashley